scandale-project/scandale/README.md

 F[External source] -->|HTTP POST| C
 ```

+The purpose of this rather complex example is to show what it would currently
+be possible to do.

 Each agent is authenticated, registered and declare its availability
 (for the presence notification system).
+The OMEMO protocol can be used for
+communications between agents.

 You can see some screen shots [here](docs/_static/).